itu-itis23-kan22/ImageGPSPredictor/README.md

 *   Background processing for SIFT extraction to maintain UI responsiveness.
 *   Dynamic image resizing to manage memory and performance.

+## Technical Details

+For a more detailed explanation of how the SIFT algorithm is specifically used in this project, please see [SIFT Implementation Details](./SIFT_DETAILS.md).

 ## Core Libraries Used

 *   **OpenCV for Android**: Used for SIFT feature detection, description, and matching (`org.opencv.features2d.SIFT`, `org.opencv.features2d.DescriptorMatcher`).